hackclub/hackclub/workshops/python-security/README.md

 Whew, that was a lot of information to digest.
 But now that we're past it, let's keep coding!

-This pbkdf2_hmac function returns bytes, so we need to convert these bytes to a string.
+The `pbkdf2_hmac()` function returns bytes, so we need to convert these bytes to a string.
 Under all of the previous code you wrote, add:

 ```py
 pwd = pwd.hex()